nikunjness/nikunjness.github.io/about.md

 If you've got something which provides space for innovation and makes someone to strive harder, do buzz me.
 I'm all ears.

+I'm biased towards startups and small teams trying make a difference.
+Let's work together and bring ideas to life us

 Some of the interest areas are real-time data processing, machine learning, NLP, cloud computing, high availability architecture design using Hadoop and Big Data tools.

 So far I've got my hands dirty with following tools and technologies: